mbabynames search ✿

 Yogi Samar

-"noble and strong" (Yogi) meets "evening conversation" (Samar).
+"one who practices yoga" (Yogi) meets "evening conversation" (Samar).
 The combination reads as complete.
 Neither name overshadows the other.
 Samar starts with a soft S, which glides naturally from Yogi's ending.

 Yogi Ishaan